curchadw/curchadw.github.io/_posts/2021-01-28-what_is_thunk.markdown

 ![](https://i.stack.imgur.com/HiNWO.jpg)

-Step 1: An action is dispatched (Its payload) when the user initiates some type of action on the page
+Step 1: An action is dispatched when the user initiates some type of action on the page

 Step 2: The reducer is called in its current state with the dispatched action of the previous step